A special thank you to NCEF Winter Wine Festival and their Good Wheels Grant Program! We wouldn’t have be able to do it without you!

-Singing at Bentley Village while learning how performers help the elderly while earning a living.
+Singing at Bentley Village and learning how performers help the elderly while also earning a living.

 Slumber party at Ms Mary’s House:

-The seven young ladies grades 2-6 learned how to physically make their very first Thanksgiving dinner with very help.
-They then practiced their by setting the table, eating with their napkins in their lap and cleaned up after all was done.
-For a reward they as well had lunch at Cypress Woods Country Club, played pickle ball and went swimming.
+The seven young ladies, ranging from grades 2 to 6, learned how to physically make their very first Thanksgiving dinner with very little assistance.
+They then practiced their table etiquette by setting the table, eating with their napkins on their lap and cleaning up after after the meal was finished.
+As a reward for making an excellent Thanksgiving feast, they were provided lunch at Cypress Woods Country Club, played pickle ball, and went swimming.

 College Basketball Game:

-The students all about basketball and how an arena works.
-Oops and they learned how bet points on which team was going to win.
+The students learned all about basketball and how an arena works.
+They also learned how bet points on which team was going to win.

 First experience at a live dinner theater performance.
-After the show the students had the opportunity to ask about their profession.
+After the show, the students had the opportunity to ask the actors about their profession.